Beech Mountain Acadia National Park

 Beech Mountain Highlights

-Beech Mountain Fire Tower — the only one in Acadia, with sweeping views over Echo Lake and the western ridges.
+Beech Mountain Fire Tower — Acadia’s only remaining fire tower, offering sweeping views over Echo Lake and Mount Desert Island’s western ridges.

-Beech Mountain Trail — a moderate climb across granite ledges with coastal scenery.
+Beech Mountain Trail — a moderate granite climb with panoramic coastal scenery and forested switchbacks.

-Beech Cliff Trail — a steeper option linking to cliffs and dramatic lake views.
+Beech Cliff Trail — a steeper, more dramatic ascent linking lakeside cliffs and ridge-top vistas.

-Beech Mountain South Ridge Loop — a longer circuit combining forest, ridges, and quieter paths.
+Beech Mountain South Ridge Loop — a longer circuit weaving forest, ledges, and peaceful overlooks into one rewarding hike.

 Hiking Beech Mountain Trail